Teta Hilsdon ’87

 Bringing Ceramics to the Community

-“My desire to create something of value to my community is much stronger than when I was younger,” says Teta Hilsdon, a longtime potter who opened Wheelhouse Clay Center in Brattleboro in May.
+“My desire to create something of value to my community is much stronger than when I was younger,” says Teta Hilsdon, a longtime potter who recently opened Wheelhouse Clay Center in Brattleboro.
 “I’ve worked as a potter, renting at several group studios, and I’ve done years of administrative work in the arts.
 I wanted to bring together all my skills into my own business.”

 Co-founded with fellow potter Shari Zabriskie, Wheelhouse offers many ways for people who enjoy clay to be engaged, such as work space, classes, and workshops (including by Diane Echlin ’91).
 Monthly guided Clay Play Date Nights offer three hours of creative fun for the curious and adventuresome, and the gallery shows the work of owners, members, and invited guests.